-- Reimbursement for mileage is authorized for official NEIWDB business within the budgetary limits established in the annual budget. - Written permission must be obtained from the Executive Director or Board Chair prior to travel unless specifically related to normally scheduled board/committee meetings, trainings, or routine NEIWDB business within the Local Area. - A travel expense form must be completed by anyone requesting reimbursement. - CEOs may request mileage reimbursement if reimbursement is not provided by the county in which they serve. - The completed form should be submitted to the NEIWDB Executive Director/designee for approval and processing.
-Additionally, all expenses are reviewed by the fiscal agent prior to processing. - No reimbursement will be provided if the traveler receives reimbursement through other sources, double dipping is prohibited and subject to criminal and civil action to recover expenses. - All incurred expenses must be supported by adequate documentation.
-(Conference or meeting agendas, invoices, etc.) See 2 CFR Part 225. - The NEIWDB is a fiscal recipient and is the custodian of federal funds, which must be safeguarded and used only for legitimate business purposes. - "Reasonable costs.
+• Reimbursement for travel is authorized for official NEIWDB business within the budgetary limits established in the annual budget.

+- Written permission must be obtained from the Executive Director or Board Chair prior to travel unless specifically related to normally scheduled board, committee, CEO meetings, trainings, or routine NEIWDB business within the Local Area. - A travel expense form must be completed by anyone requesting reimbursement. - CEOs may request mileage reimbursement if reimbursement is not provided by the county in which they serve. - The completed form should be submitted to the NEIWDB Executive Director/designee for approval and processing.
+Additionally, all expenses are reviewed by the fiscal agent prior to processing. - The Executive Director's expenses for travel outside the Northeast Iowa Local Area will be approved by the Board Chair prior to submittal to the fiscal agent for processing. - No reimbursement will be provided if the traveler receives reimbursement through other sources, double dipping is prohibited and subject to criminal and civil action to recover expenses. - All incurred expenses must be supported by adequate documentation.
+(Conference or meeting agendas, invoices, etc.) See 2 CFR Part 225. - The NEIWDB is a fiscal recipient and is the custodian of federal funds, which must be safeguarded and used only for legitimate purposes to perform responsibilities that directly support the mission of the board. - "Reasonable costs.
 A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost."
 2 CFR Part 225 Appendix A.